kapooky/Tariq-sBlog/_posts/2020-11-26-is-jenkins-obsolete.md

 Upon firing up Jenkins from inside a docker container, being greeted with the iconic jenkins dashboard, I commenced my dive into Jenkins.
 Here are my findings:

-- Jenkins doesn't come out of the box with basic plugins like Git, Docker integration.
+- he Jenkins doesn't come out of the box with basic plugins like Git, Docker integration.
 Things I previously took for granted now had to be manually installed.
 Annoying.

 - The user Interface is outdated and clunky.
 It's not beginner friendly either.